 Having a parent in prison can have an impact on a child’s mental health, social behavior, and educational prospects.

 Youth violence and crime affect a community's economic health, as well as individuals' physical and mental health and well-being.
-Homicide is the second leading cause of death for youth in our country.
-In 2011, more than 707,000 young people ages 10-24 were treated in emergency departments for injuries sustained from violence
+Homicide is the third leading cause of death for youth in our country.
+In 2012, more than 630,000 young people ages 10-24 were treated in emergency departments for injuries sustained from violence.
+1

 Preventing youth involvement in gangs is an important issue.
 Compared to non-gang members, gang members commit a disproportionate amount of violent crimes and offenses across the country.
 Gangs and gang involvement result in short- and long-term negative outcomes for gang-involved youth, their friends and families, and the surrounding communities.

 Substance abuse and problematic patterns of substance use among youth can lead to problems at school, cause or aggravate health-related issues including mental health, promote poor peer relationships, motor-vehicle accidents, and place stress on the family.
 It can also advance to lifelong issues such as substance dependence, chronic health problems, and social and financial consequences.